rikkimcc/MechaCar_Statistical_Analysis/README.md

 ## Study Design: MechaCar vs Competition

-- What metric or metrics are you going to test?
+- What metric or metrics are you going to test? -- fuel efficiency
-- What is the null hypothesis or alternative hypothesis?
+- What is the null hypothesis or alternative hypothesis? -- the null hypothesis is there is no statistical difference between the competition's mpg dataset and MechaCar's mpg dataset.
 - What statistical test would you use to test the hypothesis?
-And why?
-- What data is needed to run the statistical test?
+And why? -- I would use the t-test to test the hypothesis since it has already been used to for it's current analysis.